 However, the role is integral across companies in different industries where employee count varies from 5 people to tens of thousands of employees.
 Add different workflows and internal processes to the equation and you end up with a large variety of skills (or approaches) that apply to different organizations.

 For instance, we’ve just completed a 3-month trial with a project manager coming from a completely different industry.
 She couldn’t adjust and become effective in our team – and we had to part ways.

 After posting a new job, we’ve received 150 applications in a week.
-40% of them were traditional PMs with PMI/PMP or PRINCE2 certificates used to working in enterprise organizations, slow-paced environments, 3–6 month long sprints and various decision makers.
+40% of them were traditional PMs with PMI/PMP or PRINCE2 certificates used to work in enterprise organizations, slow-paced environments, 3–6 month-long sprints and various decision-makers.

 We’re much more agile and those profiles aren’t a good fit for our team of 30+ which works in a more dynamic and fast-paced way.

 Difficulties in Managing New Projects